Getting to Golden Gate Park

 Shuttle service during the COVID-19-related JFK Drive Road Closure

-During the current closure of JFK Drive, from Kezar Drive to Transverse Drive, the free Golden Gate Park shuttle will operate Saturdays, Sundays and holidays, from 8 a.m. to 5 p.m.
+During the current closure of JFK Drive, from Kezar Drive to Transverse Drive, the free Golden Gate Park shuttle will operate Saturdays, Sundays and holidays.
 The shuttle will run from McLaren Lodge to JFK Drive and Transverse.
+Starting Saturday, January 30, 2021, through Sunday, April 4, 2021, the GGP shuttle will run approximately every 15-20 minutes, 10 a.m. through 7 p.m. to allow improved ADA access to Entwined.
+People with disabilities will be able to park at McLaren Lodge and catch the shuttle, which will stop at Peacock Meadow.
+The final shuttle will leave Peacock Meadow at 6:45 p.m.

 Shuttle stops include: